The Explorer’s Guide to the Wilderness

 My inspiration for this system comes from a few places; the UA on exploration and travel for one, which first introduced the idea of stat-block-based environments.
 Some of The Angry GM’s ideas for determining random encounters are also included here, though altered slightly to fit the system better and be a bit simpler to use.
 The goal is a rules-lite system that makes it easy for a DM to make travel mean something.

 For example, say you’re running a game where the party is traveling through the forest.
 Pull up the forest stat block.
 Have someone roll a Navigation Check (Survival, that is) versus the forest’s Navigation rating of 15.
 If they succeed, great!
 They go in the right direction.
 Have everyone else make a Foraging check (again, Survival) and compare their result to the forest’s Resource rating of 15.
 Determine who found food based on who succeeded.
 Have people who didn’t find food spend some water and rations.
 Then roll a number of d6s based on the Encounter rating for the forest.
 If you get a 6, that’s a random encounter.
 Run those as needed.
 And then you’re done!
 That’s one day of travel complete.
 The group had to use their survival skills to find food, navigate through the forest, and may or may not have run into an encounter along the way.
 Do that for as many days as you need.
-Besides the time it takes to run encounters (which itself could be pretty quick; remember not every random encounter has to result in combat), days of travel can be completed in a few minutes.
+Besides the time it takes to run encounters (which itself could be pretty quick; remember not every random encounter has to result in combat), days of travel can be completed in a few minutes while still having some weight and letting the more survival-focused characters feel like they have contributed usefully.

 We hope you enjoy this latest work from the Arcane Athenæum’s collection!